 NOL card is a lifesaver!
-It’s what you use to pay your metro train, trams, and bus rides.
+It’s what you use to pay for your metro train, trams, and bus rides.
 NOL cards come in different colors and use.
 Here are the two major cards:

-Silver NOL – it’s the typical card use by the public.
+Silver NOL – it’s the typical card used by the public.
 It automatically calculates the cost of your trip and deducts it from your balance.
 You can get it at a low price and use it immediately.
 You may use it on all forms of transport, Dubai public parks, Etihad Museum, and 2000+ shops across Dubai.

-Gold NOL – I called it a privilege card because it allows you to ride on Gold Class cabin in Metro and tram.
+Gold NOL – I called it a privilege card because it allows you to ride on a Gold Class cabin in Metro and tram.
 It is also valid on all transport modes, Dubai public parks, Etihad Museum, and 2000+ shops across Dubai.

-10. Check the Islamic Calendar
+10. Check the Islamic Holidays

 11. Best to visit between October to March

-12. Weekends are Friday-Saturday
+12. Weekends are Friday-Saturday-Sunday

 13. Shops Limitless